 You can wash your baby in the bath in shallow water but it’ll be a while until your little one can sit up on their own.
 A baby bath is a great option for making sure you have plenty of control over your baby whilst washing.
 A baby bath is also a good option if you don’t have a bath in your house or flat, as it is often free standing.
 They’re also easy to transport, so ideal for weekends away.

 Baby baths come in all sorts of shapes and sizes, from bucket-like tubs that submerge your baby up to the shoulders, to seat-style baths that support your baby in the water whilst leaving your hands free.
 Some babies love the water, while others aren’t fans of getting wet.
 If your bathroom is cold or draughty, consider buying a tub-style bath that you can use on the floor in a warmer room of the house.

 Remember, too, that babies grow quickly.
-Your baby bath might be outgrown sooner than you think!
-Do invest in non-slip mat for the bath for when your baby is ready to move onto the adult bath.
+So another essential to consider is investing in a non-slip bath mat – for when your baby is ready to move onto the adult bath.